chadramsey/chadramsey.github.io/_posts/2018-12-23-nes-emulation-three.md

 A well documented breakdown of how this address space is mapped can be found at the [nesdev Wiki](https://wiki.nesdev.com/w/index.php/CPU_memory_map).

-There are a mind boggling number details surrounding the CPU, and this post only scratches the surface regarding some of the basics.
-Fortunally, [the nesdev Wiki](https://wiki.nesdev.com/w/index.php/CPU#Sections) covers all of this information in painstaking detail.
+The CPU is highly intricate, and this post only scratches the surface.
+Fortunally, [the nesdev Wiki](https://wiki.nesdev.com/w/index.php/CPU#Sections) covers all of these intricacies in painstaking detail.

-Next up I plan on discussing how the CPU and PPU work together to display graphics to the screen.
+Next up I plan on discussing how the CPU and PPU work together to display graphics on the screen.

 kNES can be found [on my GitHub page](https://github.com/chadramsey/knes).